vrk-kpa/xrd4j/README.md

 ## Credits

 XRd4J library was originally developed by Petteri Kivimäki (https://github.com/petkivim) during 2014-2017.
 In June 2017 it was agreed that Population Register Centre (VRK) takes maintenance responsibility.
+In June 2018 maintenance of the repository moved to NIIS.